JohannesLaier/magic-squares-twinprimes/README.md

-# Magic Square Twin Pairs
+# Magic Square of Twin Pairs

 Java App that is looking for 4x4 magic square filled with twinprimes there row and col sums must all be equal.